onderweg/whereami-geojson/README.md

 ## Usage

 Open with Finder to execute, or in the terminal.
-If it can determine a location, it will output current location (longitude, latitude) in *GeoJson* format (whereas the original WhereAmI displays thedata in plain text).
+If it can determine a location, it will output current location (longitude, latitude) in *GeoJson* format (whereas the original WhereAmI displays the data in plain text).

-WhereAmI tries to get a recent location, and will not display one if it is more than a minute old (to avoid inaccurate results from CoreLocation's cached data).
+WhereAmI-GeoJson tries to get a recent location, and will not display one if it is more than a minute old (to avoid inaccurate results from CoreLocation's cached data).
 If it cannot get location data, it will quit and print an error message.

 Example output: